CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Method

 As discussed before, we rethink point cloud generation by the prompting stage in NLP, where an incomplete point cloud is analogous to an incomplete sentence, e.g., ``I love this movie.
 Overall, it was a $\_\_$ moive''.
 But differently, a well-pretrained language model is ready for the prompting stage in NLP, while such a model is not available for point cloud generation.
 In fact, the existing generation models \cite{pan2021variational,pan2020ecg,yuan2018pcn} are trained from scratch, with limited diversity of training pairs.
 As a result, its performance would be restricted, when tackling new incomplete variations.
 To enhance its robustness, we propose a self-supervised pretraining stage for the generation model, based on a concise Incompletion-Of-Incompletion (IOI) sampling mechanism.

 \quad

-\textbf{IOI Sampling as Inverse Prompt Function.} To construct the diversified inputs for pretraining, we propose a concise IOI sampling mechanism, which generates incomplete-of-incomplete point clouds (i.e., \textit{input}) from incomplete ones (i.e., \textit{prompt}).
+\textbf{IOI Sampling as Inverse Prompt Function.} To construct the diversified inputs for pretraining, we propose two types of concise IOI sampling mechanisms, which generate incomplete-of-incomplete point clouds (i.e., \textit{input}) from incomplete ones (i.e., \textit{prompt}).
 We call IOI as \textit{inverse prompt function}, with inspiration of \textit{prompt function} in NLP.
 The difference is that, the prompt function in NLP is to convert \textit{input} as \textit{prompt} for answer search, while our inverse prompt function is to construct diversified \textit{input} from the given \textit{prompt}.
+Specifically, we offer two optional crop procedures for IOI sampling in Figure \ref{fig_IOIaugment}:

-Specifically, the IOI sampling is based on the following procedure in right part of Fig. \ref{fig_IOIaugment}. \textbf{First}, we randomly determine an crop plane through the given incomplete point cloud.
+\textbf{Option a:} Projection based crop procedure. {First}, we randomly determine an projection plane through the given incomplete point cloud.
 In particular, a random vector $v$ is ascertained from the object center through two random angle $\phi$ and $\theta$, where $ {v} =\{ {\sin(\theta) \cos(\phi)}, \sin(\theta) \sin(\phi), \cos(\theta) \}$.
-Then we find the crop plane which is perpendicular to this vector $v$ and passes through the center of point cloud (i.e., yellow plane in Fig. \ref{fig_IOIaugment}). \textbf{Second}, we calculate the projection distance ${d}_i $ from each point ${p}_i $ to this crop plane,
+Then we find the projection plane which is perpendicular to this vector $v$ and passes through the center of point cloud (i.e., yellow plane in Figure \ref{fig_IOIaugment}): {Second}, we calculate the projection distance ${d}_i $ from each point ${p}_i $ to this projection plane,

-where $\circ $ is the hadamard product. \textbf{Finally}, we use the projection distance ${d}_i$ as sampling guidance, and drop the farthest $r N $ points from the crop panel, i.e., red points in Fig. \ref{fig_IOIaugment}.
+where $\circ $ is the hadamard product. {Finally}, we use the projection distance ${d}_i$ as sampling guidance, and drop the farthest $r N $ points from the projection panel, i.e., red points in Figure \ref{fig_IOIaugment}.
 The crop rate is set as $r \subset [0, \Gamma ]$, where $\Gamma$ is the maximun threshold.

+\textbf{Option b:} Multiple local patches crop procedure.
+We can also take the common used mask mechanism \cite{pang2022masked} on point cloud for IOI sampling, where we randomly crop $\mathbf{\textit{m}}$ local patches in the point cloud.
+First, we use furthest point sampling method to sample $\mathbf{\textit{m}}$ points as the centers of cropped patches.
+Then we select the nearest points around the $\mathbf{\textit{m}}$ centroids as the crop points, e.g., red points in Figure \ref{fig_IOIaugment}.
+In contrast, multiple local patches crop procedure results in more random incomplete structures of the point cloud.

-It is worth mentioning that, our IOI sampling brings the following benefits.
+It is worth mentioning that, both projection based crop and multiple local patches crop of IOI sampling can bring the following benefits.
 On one hand, the random crop of incomplete point cloud can generate rich data diversity for pretraining.
 On the other hand, it naturally builds up a pretext task for self-supervised pretraining as follows.

 \quad